 These large leaf lesions are caused by Leptosphaeria maculans (Phoma A).
 A second species, Leptosphaeria biglobosa (Phoma B) produces small dark lesions with few fruiting bodies.
 L. biglobosa can spread to stems but has less impact than L. maculans on yield.
 Subsequently the fungus grows from the leaf spot to the stem via the petiole.
 The rate of this growth varies widely; from 5mm per day at 20°C down to 1mm per day at 5°C. In summer these stem cankers cause lodging and premature ripening.

-Varietal resistance to Phoma canker is provided in the HGCA recommended lists, varieties such as Harper and Fencer with a Phoma rating of 8 are among the most resistant.
+Varietal resistance to Phoma canker is provided in the HGCA recommended lists.
 It should be noted that varietal resistance alone cannot be relied upon for stem canker control.
 A combination of varietal resistance and chemical treatment is needed for robust and sustainable control.

 The implications of a resistant variety are that you can correctly time fungicide applications in the autumn.
 In addition to varietal selection, thorough cultivation that buries the stubble of previous oilseed rape crops in close proximity to new crops and any resting spores in the soil can greatly reduce its impact.
 Early drilling can also be helpful, as the fungus will take longer to reach the stem of advanced plants with larger leaves.